thisisAranya/thisisAranya.github.io/index.md

 ## About Me

-I am an incoming Ph.D. student in the Department of **Electrical & Computer Engineering** at **University of Maryland, College Park**, advised by [Prof. Sanghamitra Dutta](https://sites.google.com/site/sanghamitraweb/).
-Prior to this, I completed my B.Sc. in **Electrical and Electronic Engineering** from the **Bangladesh University of Engineering and Technology (BUET)**, where my thesis focused on developing a Vision Language Model for dermatological assistance under the supervision of [Prof. Mohammad Ariful Haque](https://scholar.google.com/citations?user=DJUPchAAAAAJ&hl=en).
+I am an incoming Ph.D. student in the Department of Electrical & Computer Engineering at the **University of Maryland, College Park**, advised by [**Prof. Sanghamitra Dutta**](https://sites.google.com/site/sanghamitraweb/).
+Prior to this, I completed my B.Sc. in Electrical and Electronic Engineering at the **Bangladesh University of Engineering and Technology (BUET)**, where my research focused on developing a Vision Language Model for dermatological assistance under the supervision of [**Prof. Mohammad Ariful Haque**](https://scholar.google.com/citations?user=DJUPchAAAAAJ&hl=en).

 I currently work as a **Machine Learning Engineer** at Advanced Chemical Industries Limited and as an **Adjunct Lecturer** at BUET's Department of EEE.